SaaStacked/saastack/README.md

 > Want to know what the initial design constraints, assumptions, and trade-offs are, then see our [Decisions Log](docs/decisions/README.md) and [Design Principles](docs/design-principles/README.md) for more details on that.

-## What does it give you?
+## How do you use it?

 It is a starter "template," not a 3rd party library or a fancy 3rd party framework.

-Once you clone it, it is all yours:
+Once you clone the codebase, it is all yours!

-* You copy this codebase, as is, as your new codebase for your product.
+* You copy this codebase, as is, as your new codebase for your product, push it to a new git repo, as is.
-* You rename a few things to the name of your product.
+* You rename a few things to make this your SaaS product.
-* You compile it, you run its tests, and you deploy its pieces into your cloud environment (e.g., Azure, AWS, or Google Cloud).
+* You compile it, you run its tests, and you deploy its pieces into your cloud environment (e.g., Azure, AWS).
 * You then continue to evolve and add your own features to it (by following the established code patterns).
 * You then evolve and adapt the code to wherever you need it to go.
   * Don't like those patterns?
 Then change them to suit your preferences.
-There are no rigid frameworks or other dev teams to plead with.
+There are no rigid frameworks or other dev teams to bargain with.
 * At some point, you will delete the example subdomain modules (Cars and Bookings) that are provided as examples to follow and, of course, replace them with your own subdomain modules.
 * Read the [documentation](docs/README.md) to figure out what it already has and how things work.
   * So that you either don't need to worry about those specific things yet (and can focus on more valuable things), or you can modify them to suit your specific needs.
 It is your code, so you do as you please to it.